 Our Board held a total of 7 meetings during the calendar year ended December 31, 2009.
 Every director has attended every Board meeting and the meetings of all committees to which he is a member.
 Since June 29, 2007, our Board had a standing audit committee, compensation committee and nominating and corporate governance committee.
-Our audit committee charter, compensation committee charter, and nominating and corporate governance committee charter, each as adopted by the Board, are posted on our website at www.virnetx.com in the "Corporate Governance" link under the "Investors" tab.
+Our audit committee charter, compensation committee charter, and nominating and corporate governance committee on our website at www.virnetx.com in the "Corporate Governance" link under the "Investors" tab.